younhenry/younhenry.github.io/_pages/about.md

 ## What I am interested in

-I'm a biologist specialized in ecology and evolution.
-The central point of my work consists in understanding why and how organisms can cope with their ever-changing environment, with a special focus on stressful thermal conditions and host-microbes interactions.
+I'm mainly specialized in ecology and evolution.
+Through my work, I try to better understand why and how organisms can cope with their ever-changing environment, with a special focus on stressful thermal conditions and host-microbes interactions.

 ## My journey in academia